The Margaret Brent Women Lawyers of Achievement Award luncheon is a spotlight of the ABA Annual Assembly.

 - Tina Tchen, of Chicago, co-founder of the Time’s Up Authorized Protection Fund.

-Observe together with our full coverage of the 2018 ABA Annual Meeting.
+Comply with together with our full coverage of the 2018 ABA Annual Meeting.